rockcreation7/Rust-Example/README.md

 Finished :

-1. hyper request - make request to server
+1. tokio-hyper - make request to server
 2. pgsql - connection with DB
 3. snake - a game